itsomid/airline_TicketShopping/README.md

 ## Usage

-This command will drop all tables from your database and run all migrations.
+First use This command will drop all tables from your database and run all migrations.

 ```
 php artisan migrate:fresh
 ```

-By tagging on the seed option all seeders will run as well.
+Next you must adding dummy data to databse by run seeders as well.

 ```
 php artisan migrate:fresh --seed